Salmon gets an Asian flare in this Coconut Curry Salmon recipe. It makes a simple weeknight meal for 2 with leftover sauce for another use.

-I also decided to poach fish in the sauce.
+I also decided to poach fish in the coconut curry sauce.
 The combination worked well.
 The salmon was very tender and moist.
-The flavour of the salmon is somewhat masked by the flavours in the sauce, so this dish may be a great option for those who don’t love salmon.
+The flavor of the poached salmon is somewhat masked by the flavors in the sauce, so this dish may be a great option for those who don’t love salmon.

 Tailor To Your Taste

 - Instead of salmon, poach shrimp for 3-5 minutes in sauce or another white fish.

 - You can also try adding cooked boneless chicken to the sauce;

 - For a vegetarian version, use the sauce with cooked pasta, tofu or gnocchi.